buddhist-uni/buddhist-uni.github.io/_courses/function/buddha.md

 For this module, please read **Chapter 1** from {% include inline_content.html category="booklets" slug="buddhist-life-buddhist-path_cintita" %}

+And also:

+{% include content_blurb.html category="canon" slug="sn56.31" %}
+- In this famous sutta, the Buddha explains why he taught the Four Noble Truths among all the many truths that he had discovered.

 ## Lectures

 {% include content_blurb.html category="av" slug="enlightenment-is-the-highest-happiness_brahm" %}